• Skip to primary navigation

 Rattle Foundation is an independent non-profit organization aimed at promoting the practice of poetry.

 The organization is interested in teen students.
 The author of a poem or a story should not be more than fifteen years of age when the title was written.
-And when submitting the poem, the author must not be over eighteen years.
+When submitting the poem, the author must not be over eighteen years old.

 The top prize for this contest is a publication in Raffle magazine.